embassem/Offers/README.md

 ## Setup Symbolic link for git Hooks

-to link pre-Commit script  run this command from project root directory
+to link pre-Commit script  run this command from project root directory to create a Symbolic link to a hook in git or replacr .git/hooks with ./hooks directory
 ``` ln -s -f ./hooks/pre-commit .git/hooks/pre-commit```